jaytolentino/birdfeed_plusplus/README.md

 * Advanced: When a network request is sent, user sees an indeterminate progress indicator
 * Advanced: User can click on a tweet to be taken to a "detail view" of that tweet
   * Advanced: User can take favorite (and unfavorite) or reweet actions on a tweet
-* Advanced: Improve the user interface and theme the app to feel twitter branded
 * Advanced: User can search for tweets matching a particular query and see results
-* Bonus: User can view their direct messages (or send new ones)